WIDE RECEIVER

 WR | VIRGINIA TECH | 6’3 | 212

-Strengths: Felton is a big, long WR with a good frame.
-For his size, Felton is a smooth and efficient mover who can get in and out of his breaks well.
-Felton has good body control and can build up speed downfield.
-He has an impressive release package that allows him to create separation off the LOS Weaknesses: Felton is more of a long strider and lacks true twitch or burst to his game.
-He’s not going to give you much as a versatile/YAC contributor Bottom Line: Felton has the size and mobility to be a late developmental piece.
+Strengths: Felton is a big, long receiver with a solid frame.
+For his size, he moves smoothly and efficiently, showing the ability to get in and out of his breaks well.
+He has good body control, can build speed downfield, and possesses an impressive release package that helps him create early separation off the line.
+Weaknesses: He’s more of a long strider and lacks the twitch or sudden burst that would elevate his versatility.
+He doesn’t offer much as a YAC threat or in varied roles.
+Bottom Line: Felton’s size and movement skills make him more of a developmental prospect.